Mike Johnston (Colorado politician): Elections

 In April 2009, Johnston declared his candidacy for Colorado's 33rd Senate district, a historically African-American legislative seat based in northeastern Denver, after incumbent Peter Groff announced his resignation upon accepting an appointment in the Obama administration's Department of Education.
 Johnston cited education as the central motivation for his run, including the failure of a bill during the 2008 session granting in-state tuition to undocumented immigrants.
 During his campaign for the legislative appointment, he met personally with almost all members of the vacancy committee.

 At the May 11 vacancy committee meeting, Johnston received 64 out of 126 votes in the first round of balloting to win the appointment, defeating former state representative Rosemary Marshall, Democratic National Committee member Anthony Graves, and activist Renee Blanchard.
 He was sworn into office on May 29, 2009.
 He was later elected in 2010 to complete the rest of Groff's term and was then re-elected in 2012, each time winning more than 82% of the vote.
-Due to term limits, this would be his last term in the state Senate.
+Due to the term limit, this was his last term in the state Senate.